code-foreman/Twitter-Search-PBI-Data-Connector/README.md

 # Twitter-Search-API
-Power BI Data Connector for Twitter Search API v2
+See a full write up of the development process [HERE](https://www.notion.so/Crypto-Currency-Twitter-Dashboard-358f92af7451422390b7f7484f64b1eb) .

-See the .mez for the data connector file.
+To view the code for the connector see the file Twitter Search API/Twitter_Search_API.pq .
+To try the connector out, see the installation steps below.

 In installation of the data connector, follow these steps...